openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 ### Create a concept reference term

-* To Create an concept reference term you need to specify below attributes in the request body.If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create an concept reference term, you need to specify below attributes in the request body.
+If you are not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes